As an Amazon Associate I earn from qualifying purchases.

 Where do you find shoes to sell?

-Resellable shoes can literally be found almost everywhere.
+Shoes worth reselling can literally be found almost everywhere.
 We have gotten used shoes from thrift stores, yard sales, craigslist, school/church sales, discount stores, estate sales, store return liquidations, and even dumpsters!
 (How’s that one for the “ick factor”?)
-Once you know a handful of profitable brands, you are more likely to have problems storing your shoe inventory than sourcing it!
-(Check out how we store our eBay shoe inventory)
+Once you know a handful of profitable brands, you are more likely to have problems storing your growing shoe inventory than sourcing it!

-When it comes down to it, brand is the absolute most important thing in deciding whether or not a pair of shoes will resell and the price you can ask for them.
+When it comes down to it, the brand is the absolute most important thing in deciding whether or not a pair of shoes will resell and the price you can ask for them.
 However, there are exceptions to that rule.
-Some well known name-brands resell miserably, and there have been shoes with absolutely no brand that we have sold quickly and for great money.
+Some well-known name-brands resell miserably, and there have been shoes with absolutely no brand that we have sold quickly and for great money.
 The following 4 things are types of items we look for every time, regardless of brand.
-If an unbranded shoe pair has one or more of these things going for it they might be worth picking up, but couple it with a well known name and you’ve got a home-run!
+If an unbranded shoe pair has one or more of these things going for it they might be worth picking up, but couple it with a well-known name and you’ve got a home-run!

 In 2012, Skechers agreed to a $45 million dollar refund settlement for making false claims about how their Shape-up line could help customers “get fit without ever setting foot in the gym.”
 Despite this (and similar debunking lawsuits for other unique shoe designs), people still love to get sucked into marketing and nearly every unique shoe design has developed a loyal, almost cult-like, following.
 If you see anything outside of the norm sitting on the shoe rack, it’s probably worth looking up.
 While we’re mainly referring to unusual designs, this can also apply to colors, materials, etc.